willdurand/willdurand.github.io/_posts/2022-03-10-spi-flash-content-analysis-and-firmware-reconstruction.md

 In order to verify that my tool was producing correct firmware, I needed a way to write to the SPI flash chip and then boot the device.
-Near the end of the [Twitter thread][twitter-thread], the flash had been desoldered.
+Near the end of the Twitter thread, the flash had been desoldered.
 Soldering and desoldering the flash every time was not an option, and I couldn't properly use [flashrom][] when the flash was soldered on the device.

 I decided to design a small PCB to get access to the flash pins using a 1.27mm 16-pin socket, which would be soldered on the device (see Figure 3).
 The same